leonardoeloy/flot-valuelabels/README.md

-# This project is now being maintained by [Werner Schäffer](https://github.com/winne27/flot-valuelabels).
+This project was formerly maintained by [Leonardo Eloy](http://www.github.com/leonardoeloy).

+Documentation will follow soon.